AnyChart/docs.anychart.com/Basic_Charts_Types/Vertical_Charts.md

 {sample}BCT\_Vertical\_Charts\_04{sample}

-To change the orientation of the whole chart on-the-fly, you should change the orientation of both the series and the axes (use the {api:anychart.xxx}orientation(){api} method):
+To change the orientation of the whole chart on-the-fly, you should change the orientation of both the series and the axes (use the {api:anychart.core.axes.Linear#orientation}orientation(){api} method):

 ```
 // set the chart type